 The subject DSP proposes approximately 52 percent of lot coverage.
 The coverage of street frontage is approximately 78 percent for Pennsy Drive, 90 percent for US 50, and 76 percent for Cobb Road.
-Due to the site configuration and its surrounding roadway network, the Planning Board finds that the approved development still accomplishes the intent of the TDDP by creating a continuous building along the roadways, and approves this modification.
+Due to the site configuration and its surrounding roadway network, staff find that the proposed development still accomplishes the intent of the TDDP by creating a continuous building along the roadways, and recommend approval of this modification.